 Finding an On-Ramp

-UC Hastings students interested in working with the City Attorney’s Office have four options.
+UC Law SF students interested in working with the City Attorney’s Office have four options.
 They can volunteer in a no-credit internship during the summer or school year.
 Or, in the fall, they can earn three to five units and co-enroll in the Legal Externships seminar.
 Or, in the spring, they can earn four or five units and co-enroll in Hastings’ Local Government Clinic.
 Lastly, students can participate in other clinics, such as the Environmental Law Clinic, and apply to a relevant team, such as Land Use.
 For all four options, students apply directly to the City Attorney’s Office.

 Each program offers a slightly different experience.
 Students are team members who draft briefs, contracts, and legislation, and participate in attorney-client meetings and research a myriad of interesting questions.
 They work on the pressing legal cases and issues the office handles, such as supporting public health initiatives in response to the coronavirus pandemic or San Francisco’s bid to acquire certain PG&E assets to create safe, affordable, and reliable public power.